 Ladakh: Little Tibet at the Roof of the World

-As air travel and tourism increased in the last few decades, Western encroachment, with its “improvements” and modernizations nearly destroyed this ancient culture.
-Thankfully, many individuals work daily to preserve and renew it.
-I pray they succeed, for if they can restore their culture, there is every hope that we can build as beautiful a life for the rest of the world.
+Thankfully, some saw the deterioration of their culture in time to take steps to redeem it.
+A few of the city children went home again and began working with their elders to repair and reclaim what was lost.
+Today, many individuals work daily to preserve and renew a way of life that served them well for centuries.
+I pray they succeed, for if they can restore their culture, there is every hope that we can build as beautiful a life for ourselves.
+Perhaps the rest of the world will choose to follow.

-I encourage you to go to your local library and check out Ancient Futures, or follow the link and read it free online.
+I encourage you to go to your local library and check out Norberg-Hodge’s book Ancient Futures: Learning from Ladakh, or follow the link and read it free online.
 It may well inspire you as it has me.
-Perhaps it will inspire in you a vision of not just a better world, but a good world.
+If you wish to purchase, I encourage you to buy—or order—from your local, independent book seller, if you’re lucky enough still to have one in your town.
+Perhaps in it you will find, as I still do, a vision of not only a better world, but a good world.

 Previous: A better way